rajavi812/BigDataSys/README.md

 Task 1 - It was to review and draw the diagram for Moody's Analytics working

-Task 2 - it was data ingestion,ie, transfering data from DynamoDB and staging it on to S3
+Task 2 - it was data ingestion,ie, transfering data from DynamoDB and staging it on to S3 using lambda function

 Task 3 - Build an API using FastAPI that can be used to query different aspects of dataset